Chapter 4: The Rebellion Strikes Black!

 Significantly, Miller also made his first appearance in 1979, and made clear that he had liked DEATH RACE 2000 and other New Hollywood road films like EASY RIDER, THE CAR, TWO-LANE BLACKTOP and VANISHING POINT as little as Lucas.
 Indeed, he implicitly affirmed his dislike by having his cinematic alter ego and Scarecrow linked Main Force Patrol Officer, ‘Mad’ Max Rockatansky-played by Mel Gibson-lead a MFP triumph over a biker gang linked to the Dark Side of New Hollywood and led by the nefarious and implicitly Coppola and Wicked Witch of the West linked Toecutter-played by Hugh Keays-Byrne-and his wild New Hollywood evoking biker gang in his Ozian themed and allegorical first feature film, MAD MAX (1979).
 It was a somehow fittingly cranky roast of New Hollywood for, like Gilliam and the Masters of Old Hollywood, Miller learned his craft on set and from the school of life, as he did not have a film degree.
 In another eerie and prescient memory of the future, MAD MAX also anticipated trouble with Landis.
 For Rockatansky’s triumph over Vince Gil’s black clad and Wicked Witch of the East linked Nightrider-who must die at the beginning of all good Ozian themed films in order to allow the healing Ozian dream to occur-recalled the Deathmobile at the end of ANIMAL HOUSE only the year before.
 The exuberant violence of Tim Burns’ clean cut, well dressed and psychotic Johnny Boy, kind of a wannabe member of Toecutter’s gang, evoked the equally clean cut, well dressed, disturbed and wannabe New Hollywood director Landis even more.

 The sight of a vengeful Rockatansky trading in his Yellow Brick Road 1970 Pontiac GTO evoking MFP patrol car for a black blockbuster beast of a V8 Ford Falcon XP GT Coupe Interceptor and hunting down and terminating Toecutter, his gang and, last but not least, Johnny Boy, for killing his wife and son, the Dorothy linked Jessie and Sprog-played by Joanne Samuel and Brendan Heath, respectively-like a more nasty Milner in his Yellow Brick Roadster or an equally vengeful Frankenstein in his Monster also anticipated audiences turning against Coppola, the rest of New Hollywood and Landis for all of their wild behaviour and film art in the late Seventies and early Eighties.
 In fact, Landis was blasted again the same year, when he was linked to David Warner’s time travelling Jack the Ripper in the Landis bashing Nicholas Meyer allegorical film, TIME AFTER TIME (1979).
-However, while the ominous conjunction in the same year of three of the future directors of segments of TWILIGHT ZONE: THE MOVIE was certainly significant, the expected furious roasting of Lucas for STAR WARS EPISODE IV: A NEW HOPE took precedence in 1979, most notably in Sir Scott’s allegorical and healing Ozian themed nightmare, ALIEN (1979).
+Significantly, the ominous conjunction in the same year of three of the future directors of segments of TWILIGHT ZONE: THE MOVIE was amplified by a twilit trio of eerie memories of the future in Sir Scott’s allegorical and healing Ozian themed nightmare, ALIEN (1979).

 Significantly, THE BLACK HOLE also anticipated other developments in the world of film art.
 For the impressive computer graphic imagery of a black hole and its event horizon that accompanied the opening red digital titles was not only the most advanced CGI ever committed to film at that time, it also anticipated the arrival of the age of CGI enhanced film art.
 Ominously, however, Yvette Mimieux’s Dr. Kate McCrae also anticipated the arrival of Kate Kennedy that year as an assistant to Milius and Spielberg on 1941.
 Just as ominously, the Roddy McDowell voiced robot V.I.N.C.E.N.T. brought the world of film art closer to the Twilight Zone again, as McDowell played Sam Conrad in the allegorical Michael Leisen directed telefilm, ‘People Are Alike All Over’ (1960), from the first season of the TWILIGHT ZONE.
 Even more ominously, one of the first lines of the film-‘…unscheduled course correction due at 2200’-was not only spoken by the twilit McDowell, it exactly anticipated the unscheduled course correction the world of film art would be forced to take after the 2200 am time of the TZ disaster in the early morning hours of July 23, 1982.
 A disaster all too well anticipated by the whirling and deadly rotors on the end of the two arms of Reinhardt’s sinister and Robbie the Robot evoking red robot bodyguard, Maximilian.
 However, on a daylit note, the tumultuous journey through the black hole that led to a hopeful brave new world and fresh start for the Good crew of the Palomino after the Evil Reinhardt merged with Maximilian and went straight to Hell, presciently predicted that the fortunes of Disney film art would improve after the studio rode out the tumultuous, New Hollywood dominated and twilit Seventies and Eighties, and after Lucas merged with his Dark Side and also went straight to Hell in 82-4.
 Indeed, the sight of Gil Gerard’s William ‘Kirk’ Shatner evoking NASA astronaut Captain William ‘Buck’ Rogers disappearing in space in his deep space shuttle Ranger 3 in 1987 and reappearing five hundred years later in the other implicitly Lucas roasting and allegorical Larson and Universal series, BUCK ROGERS IN THE 25TH CENTURY (1979-80), presciently anticipated the disappearance of Lucas in the affections of audiences by the tenth anniversary year of the release of STAR WARS EPISODE IV: A NEW HOPE in 1987.
 A roast of Lucas in deep space also seen in Robert Wise’s allegorical film, STAR TREK: THE MOTION PICTURE (1979).